grellyd/StartupWeekend2016/README.md

 1. A ride is created from the driver's interface for a certain date.
 2. That trip has the driver's home and work location set as the origin and destination
 3. The an intial route is mapped along the optimal route.
-4. The area band around the route is simulated, and the available riders are found
+4. The area band around the route is simulated from the driver's deviation allowance.
+5. Available riders are found.
-5. Matches are then presented to the driver through the api endpoints.
+6. Matches are then presented to the driver through the api endpoints.
-6. The driver's selections are returned through the api
+7. The driver's selections are returned through the api
-7. The final route is calculated with the driver and the riders.
+8. The final route is calculated with the driver and the riders.

 ## Stack:
 * Rails 5.0.0.1